ingadhoc/rancher-catalog/README.md

 This stack provides:

 * An automated nginx proxy that picks-up new Odoo web and chat ports.
+* An automated postfix incoming mail proxy for Odoo that supports on stack install relayhost configuration.
 * An Aeroo reporting engine container for Odoo PDF reports.

-Planned additions:

-* Automated mail gateway container for */opt/odoo/openerp_mailgate.py* Odoo port 1921 mail.

 ## AdHoc Simple Odoo Stack